alexander-akhmetov/python-telegram/docs/source/tutorial.rst

 Let's create a simple echo-bot, which sends "pong" when it receives "ping".

-Initialize a new telegram client with your credentials:
+Initialize a new python_telegram client with your credentials:

 .. code-block:: python

-    from telegram.client import Telegram
+    from python_telegram.client import Telegram

     tg = Telegram(
         api_id='api_id',